|Overview |Enrolling |Responsibility & Rights |Academic Policies |Academic Programs |Opportunities |Support & Services|

 Richard Immerman, Chair

 The study of history incorporates all people and all societies from the dawn of civilization to the present.
 As such, students can specialize in certain countries, regions, eras, or other aspects of these areas.
 The History Department divides its courses between American History, European History, and Comparative, Global, Third World History.
-Within each division, one can learn about any aspect of that area by choosing history courses in a wide variety of focuses such as political, diplomatic, social, cultural, economic, gender, and ethnic history.
-As a graduate of Temple's Department of History, the student will be expected to concentrate in a field of history and also be well-versed in the three main divisions.
+Within each division, one can choose history courses in political, diplomatic, social, cultural, economic, gender, and ethnic history.
+Students should concentrate in one field of history and also be well-versed in the three main divisions.

-History graduates have gone into a wide range of careers.
-Business, law, politics, education, historical preservation, and information resources are just a few of the many areas.
+Temple History graduates have gone into a wide range of careers. business, law, politics, education, historical preservation, and information resources are just a few of the many areas.
 History arms the student for a maximum amount of flexibility for career choices.

 Temple students regularly participate in the intellectual life of the region through their connections to such organizations and institutions as the McNeil Center for Early American Studies, the Balch Institute for Ethnic Studies, the Pennsylvania Historical Society, the Atwater Kent Museum, and the American Philosophical Society.